drupalprojects/multiple_value_widget/README.txt

   For example, widget for Image field type can contain preview of a file, upload button, text field for title and alt attributes.
 Sometimes you have a lot of images to be uploaded and the form takes up a lot of space.

-  This module integrates the jQuery UI Accordion plugin as a replacement for draggable tables to make multiple value forms more user friendly.
+  This module integrates the jQuery UI plugins as a replacement for draggable tables to make multiple value forms more user friendly.

 -- INSTALLATION --